February 1st – May 13th, 2023 at ONSITE Gallery, Toronto, ON.

 The presented artworks will span a number of disciplines and world views and together will ask the following questions: What does it mean to be alive and have agency?, How can we re-train ourselves to slow down and listen to voices that have been marginalized for millennia?, What does it mean to be in dialogue with something that does not share the same language nor temporal reality?, Once we acknowledge the intelligence and ‘aliveness’ of something, what are the ethical implications of that recognition?, and How can we do better?
 What new mental models can we adopt to help guide how we engage with the world around us?
 This exhibition is geared towards listening and learning from these voices and finding ways to intersect with the public with the intention of rethinking and resituating our relationship with the natural world.

-more-than-human will open in January 2023 (exact date to be announced) at ONSITE Gallery in downtown Toronto.
+more-than-human will open February 1st, 2023 at ONSITE Gallery in downtown Toronto.

 Francisco Alveraz and Lisa Smith for getting excited about and supporting this show.
 Without you both, this show would not have become what it is.

 For the support of the creation of Foresta-Inclusive research umbrella, including the exhibition more-than-human: